tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 "Let's go."
 I grabbed Ralph by the arm as he lifted yet another wholly unnecessary bottle in an attempt to light it.
 "I think you did it."

 On the front lawn, Ralph and I met up with Tim and the girls.
-The light of the raging fire that was overtaking the house lit the yard up like it was midday as we all started on in numb horror.
+The light of the raging fire that was overtaking the house lit the yard up like it was midday as we all stared on in numb horror.

 A siren rose in the distance, and before long a fire truck screeched to a halt nearby.